 Often the more uncomfortable symptoms subside but general IBS symptoms can remain as a single episode of travellers diarrhoea can increase the risk of IBS by approximately 5 fold.

 Symptoms Associated with Travellers Diarrhoea/Parasites

+Understanding the balance of the gut microbiome can be of particular help when dealing with long-term digestive issues.
 This can allow us to engage in a more targeted approach.

-Stool testing provides valuable information on the types of bacteria present as well as if parasites are contributing to the overall picture.
+- Stool testing provides valuable information on the types of bacteria present as well as if parasites are contributing to the overall picture.

-Following conventional treatment, there can be imbalances or persistent low-grade inflammation in the digestive system.
+- Following conventional treatment, there can be imbalances or persistent low-grade inflammation in the digestive system.
 So even though the offending organism may have been removed, additional repair and rebalancing may be needed.

-Testing can help direct the most appropriate support.
+- Testing can help direct the most appropriate support.
 This will come in the form of dietary suggestions and targetted supplements to help rebalance, repopulate, and restore the gut.w